-Before there was Photoshop, there were simpler methods for making the impossible seem real--in the form of a modified photograph.
+Before there was Photoshop, there were many simpler methods for making the impossible seem real--in the form of a modified photograph.
 The simplest technique being to take one photograph, cut out key elements, and paste them into another photo.

 These photo-postcards are referred to as 'exaggerated', 'hoax', 'fantasy, or 'tall tale' postcards.
 They often displayed products or animals endemic to the state or area, and were sold to tourists.
 And of course there are also a few on the subject of really big fish!